 And when your swing speed is >105 mph and you have a low handicap, choose nothing but multi-layered, high compression golf balls.

 What Compression of Golf Ball Works Best for Slow Swing Speed?

 Once again, if your swing speed is slow i.e. 85 mph or lower, you should be using only low compression golf balls.
-These would be those that have a 70-80 compression rating (perfect for senior golfers, for example, who desire great distance with a soft feel).
+These would be those that have a 70-80 compression rating.
 Only then will you be able to produce longer yardages with better feel off the clubface.

 Are Higher Compression Golf Balls Better?

 Well, YES they are better, but for better players.
 If your swing speed is fast and hard, you don’t need the golf ball to compress a whole lot in order to produce more distance.

 On top of that, a higher compression rating in a golf ball hands over greater control, which is just what better golfers demand.